 Let’s be honest though.
 Some of the full body shots of the alien look really bad.
 Scott may have opted to keep the alien in the dark and under strobe lights rather than reveal the full figure.
 Closeups though, especially of its drooling gums, teeth, and inner jaw still look believable enough to get the chills.

 You might also take issue with how fast the ships move in Alien.
 There is nothing subtle about how quickly the transport ship disengages from the Nostromo, although the landing on the alien planetoid looks much better.
 In general, there is a little bit of inconsistency in the speed at which ships large move in outer space, and it’s a wonder why remastered versions of the film just didn’t fix the sequences to look more realistic.
+But that would have taken retiming, editing, and likely CG, and probably would have upset many film purists.

 Regardless, Alien has a lot more to praise than pick apart.
 Let’s take a look at the video and audio qualities of the film, as well as bonus material offered in this 2019 edition.

 This 40th Anniversary Edition of Alien on UHD BD includes both the Theatrical and Director’s Cut versions of the film on Ultra HD Blu-ray as well as on Blu-ray Disc.
 And, a Digital Copy of the film can be redeemed with Movies Anywhere.
 You might be surprised to know Apple TV (via iTunes) is presently the only US digital service to offer Alien in 4k, as competitors such as Amazon, Google, FandangoNow and Vudu only have it in SD or HD.
+[Note: Since this article published that tidbit of info is no longer true.]

-Alien was reviewed on a 65” 8 Series Samsung SUHD 4k/HDR TV sourced from a Samsung Ultra HD Blu-ray UBD-8500 disc player.
+Alien was originally reviewed on a 65” 8 Series Samsung SUHD 4k/HDR TV sourced from a Samsung Ultra HD Blu-ray UBD-8500 disc player.
 Dynamic contrast was set to medium, colors natural, and Picture Mode on “Film” as we always suggest.
 Audio system is a Samsung HW-K850 3.1.2 sound bar with 11 speakers (2 upward-firing) and wireless subwoofer.

 Also, make sure to turn off any artificial motion smoothing (you know, the “soap opera” effect that may be great for Formula One but not for a motion picture like Alien).